GiaKhangLuu/YOLOv1_from_scratch/README.md

 ## **<span>&#x1F195;</span> YOLOv2 is released <span>&#x1F195;</span>**

 The YOLOv2 built from scratch is [here](https://github.com/GiaKhangLuu/YOLOv2_from_scratch)!!!.
-This new repository helps us to gain a deeper understand about how anchor boxes work and the way to define them.
+This new repository helps us increase knowledge of anchor boxes.

 # **Method and technique used in this project**